 Imbalances of “good” and “bad” bacteria in the gut can also disrupt hormone balance.
 For example, high levels of “bad” bacteria in the gut can increase beta-glucuronidase, which reactivates estrogen byproducts and makes them more easily re-absorbed back into circulation.
 The result is higher estrogen levels and signs of estrogen excess like PMS, cramps, headaches, heavy menstrual flow, endometriosis, and fibroids.

 If you have gut symptoms like heartburn, bloating, gas, pain, constipation, loose or urgent stools, floating stools, or other GI symptoms, it may be helpful to get a comprehensive stool test to find out what underlying gut issues could be fueling your hormone imbalance.
-I offer this type of testing in my Holistic Nutrition Coaching services.

 15. Leverage Your Supplements